 - ExternalName: Maps the service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.
 The Kubernetes DNS server is the only way to access services of type ExternalName.

 Kubernetes ServiceTypes allow you to specify what kind of service you want.
 The default is ClusterIP.

 If the cloud providers support external load balancers, a load balancer can be provisioned by setting the type field to “LoadBalancer”.
 Here is an example:

 kind: Service apiVersion: v1 metadata: name: nginx-service spec: selector: app: nginx ports: - protocol: TCP port: 80 targetPort: 8000 nodePort: 2500 clusterIP: 10.0.0.200 loadBalancerIP: 188.8.131.52 type: LoadBalancer

 Note the following:

-- Traffic from the external load balancer will be directed at the backend Pods, though exactly how that works depends on the cloud provider.
+- Traffic from the external load balancer will be directed to the backend Pods, though exactly how that works depends on the cloud provider.

-In this tutorial, you learnt how to create a Kubernetes Service object.
+In this tutorial, you learned how to create a Kubernetes Service object.
 A service presents a permanent face to ephemeral pods.
-There are different types of services that can be created with ClusterIP being the default.
+There are different types of services that can be created, with ClusterIP being the default.